September 12, 2023 at 12:00 noon PT

 Eligibility of Citizenship: Canadian, Permanent Residence, and International

 Degree Level: PhD

 Applicant Status: Incoming Students and Continuing Students

 Killam Doctoral Scholarships are the most prestigious awards available to graduate students at UBC.
 Approximately 15-20 awards are made each year to the top doctoral candidates in the Affiliated Fellowships competition.
-The stipend for the 2018-2019 awards is $30,000 per annum for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship.
+At present, the Killam Doctoral Scholarship provides an annual stipend valued at $30,000 for two years plus a $2,000 allowance for research-related travel during the 24 months of the scholarship.

 Months of Study

 - To be eligible to apply for Killam Doctoral Scholarship funding, applicants must have completed no more than 24 months of doctoral study as of the start date of the scholarship.
 Therefore, applicants to the 2023-2024 competition must have completed no more than 24 months of doctoral study as of 1 September 2024

 - Research ability and potential – 50%

 - specific, focused and feasible research question(s) and objective(s)